-The Voice – Final Chapter
+The Voice – Won’t Do That Again

-Obviously, because I’m writing about it, my audition for “The Voice UK 2016” didn’t yield anything more than a “Thank you” and a long speech about “not giving up on your dreams.”
-Had I passed the audition, I’d have had to sign all sorts of contracts that would make me essentially their property until I’m eliminated from the competition.
+Published by Rick on Tagged UncategorizedObviously, because I’m writing about it, my audition for “The Voice UK 2016” didn’t yield anything more than a “Thank you” and a boring speech about “not giving up on your dreams.”
+Had I passed the audition, I’d have had to sign contracts that would make me essentially their property until I’m eliminated from the competition.
 I would not be able to share anything on social media, and my comedy shows would probably be monitored to make sure I’m not sharing anything there.
-I also would have to be totally available to them for several periods of time, including times I’d already blocked off for trips to the US.
-So ultimately, it’s not much of a disappointment that they passed on me.
+I also would have to be totally available to them over a substantial period of time, which meant likely no trips to the US.
+So to me, it’s not that much of a disappointment that they passed on me.

 Our group was called in, and nearly everyone was about a third my age or less, most of whom had no show biz experience to speak of.
 Most were very nervous, though the one guy I sort of bonded with was in his 30’s and had sung with rock bands, but also knew like myself that he wasn’t what the show was looking for.
 He had also auditioned for “X Factor” a couple weeks earlier, and sure enough it was the cattle call I would have expected it to be.
 He sang an Oasis song I’d never heard before, but from his singing, you had a reasonable idea of how the original sounded.
 Next to myself, I liked his performance best.
 The resident diva chose to sing “I Will Always Love You” (NO-O-O-O!) in Italian (DOUBLE NO-O-O!) in the style of Katherine Jenkins (TRIPLE NO-O-O!).
-She wasn’t as terrible as I’d hoped she’d be, but probably only as good an opera singer as the Mrs. in “Citizen Kane.”
+She actually wasn’t as terrible as I’d expected she’d be, but probably only as good an opera singer as the Mrs. in “Citizen Kane.”

 Me, I was the only one to sing an uptempo song, The Temptations’ “I Can’t Get Next To You.”
 I sang all the parts, and if you remember the song, it trades off lead vocals from tenor to bass to falsetto.
 I figured this would show off my range and be entertaining.
 I wasn’t perfect, but still interesting enough that I could see the judges (one a producer for the show, the other a voice coach) smile a couple times.
 There were three that went up after me (11 of us total), to varying degrees of mediocrity.
 We were then dismissed out into the hall for a few minutes while the judges discussed our fate.